List of Panasonic camcorders: HC-X800

 A 'lite' version of the HDC-X900 model.

 The HC-X800 is similar but is missing the electronic viewfinder; has a smaller LCD panel (3 inches -v- 3.5 inches); is slightly smaller; only records sound in Dolby stereo instead of Dolby Digital 5.1 and lacks an external microphone input and a headphone output.
 This camera also accepts the VW-CLT2 3D adaptor, though the LCD panel does not support a 3D display mode.

 HC-X920, HC-X920M (2013)

 Released in 2013, the HC-X920/HC-X920M improve on the HC-X900 series by adding wifi capability (including support for control by a smartphone) and increasing the sensor size from three 1/4.1" MOS to three 1/2.3" MOS with back side illumination and increased pixel count.
 The stability controls also gain a gravity sensor.
-The focal length of the lens has been revised such that the 35mm equivalent focal length remains the same as its predecessor, at 29.8 - 399.2 mm.
+The focal length of the lens remains the same as its predecessor such that the 35mm equivalent range is 29.8 - 399.2 mm.

-Once again the M designates a built-in 32GB of flash storage and the VW-CLT2 is used for recording in 3D.
+Once again the M designates a built-in 32 GB of flash storage and the VW-CLT2 is used for recording in 3D.